Lawton, Oklahoma: History

 The United States' entry into World War I accelerated development at Fort Sill and Lawton.
 The availability of 5 e6USgal of water from Lake Lawtonka, just north of Fort Sill, was a catalyst for the War Department to establish a major cantonment named Camp Doniphan.
 It was active until 1922.

 Similarly, the US response in World War II stimulated activity and expansion at Fort Sill and Lawton.
 The city's population increased from 18,055 to 34,757 from 1940 to 1950.
 By the 1960s, it had reached 61,697.

 In the postwar period, Lawton underwent tremendous growth during the late 1940s and 1950s, leading city officials to seek additional water sources to supplement existing water from Lake Lawtonka.
-In the late 1950s, the city purchased large parcels of land along East Cache Creek in northern Comanche County for the construction of a dam and man-made lake, built in 1959 on the creek just north of U.S. 277 west of Elgin.
+In the late 1950s, the city purchased large parcels of land along East Cache Creek in northern Comanche County for the construction of a dam and human-made lake, built in 1959 on the creek just north of U.S. 277 west of Elgin.
 Lake Ellsworth, named for a former Lawton mayor, soft-drink bottler C.R.
 Ellsworth, was dedicated in the early 1960s.
 It offered additional water resources, but also recreational opportunities and flood control along Cache Creek.

 In 1966, the Lawton City Council annexed several square miles of land on the city's east, northeast, west, and northwest borders, expanding east beyond the East Cache Creek area and west to 82nd Street.
 On 1 March 1964, the north section of the H. E. Bailey Turnpike was completed, connecting Lawton directly to Oklahoma City, the capital.
 The south section of the turnpike leading to the Texas border was completed on April 23, 1964.

 Urban-renewal efforts in the 1970s transformed downtown Lawton.
 A number of buildings dating to the city's founding were demolished to build an enclosed shopping mall, which was believed to provide a suburban attraction for shoppers.

 On June 23, 1998, the city expanded when Lawton annexed neighboring Fort Sill.
 The Base Realignment and Closure of 2005 resulted in reassignment of people from other bases and consolidation of some military activities at Fort Sill, increasing the number of people assigned there and its scope of activities.
-Lawton expects a continuing benefit if population and economic growth over the course of the next 20 years.
+Lawton expects a continuing benefit of population and economic growth over the course of the next 20 years.